-Reading isn’t just making you gain new insights and learnings.
+Reading isn’t just making you gain new insights.
 A study from the Kingston University in London featured on The Independent suggests that it’s also turning you into a pretty chill, all-around great person.

 Results based on a survey done on 123 people on their reading and TV habits noted that bookworms were more likely to be amiable to other people, and acted more in a “socially acceptable manner” than those who opted to watch TV often.